ICC issues war crimes arrest warrant for Putin for alleged deportation of Ukrainian children - KTVZ

 “Russia is not a member of the Rome Statute of the International Criminal Court and bears no obligations under it.
 Russia does not cooperate with this body, and possible [pretences] for arrest coming from the International Court of Justice will be legally null and void for us,” she said.

+Dmitry Medvedev, former Russian president and Deputy Chair of the Security Council of Russia, wrote on Twitter: “The International Criminal Court has issued an arrest warrant against Vladimir Putin.
+No need to explain WHERE this paper should be used” along with a toilet paper emoji.

-“Wheels of Justice are turning,” the Ukrainian Minister of Foreign Affairs, Dmytro Kuleba, said in a tweet.
+Ukraine’s Minister of Foreign Affairs, Dmytro Kuleba, praised the ICC saying the “wheels of Justice are turning” in a tweet.

 “I applaud the ICC decision to issue arrest warrants for Vladimir Putin and Maria Lvova-Belova over forcible transfer of Ukrainian children.
-International criminals will be held accountable for stealing children and other international crimes.”
+International criminals will be held accountable for stealing children and other international crimes,” Kuleba added.

 Located in The Hague, Netherlands, and created by a treaty called the Rome Statute first brought before the United Nations, the ICC operates independently.
 Most countries on Earth — 123 of them — are parties to the treaty, but there are very large and notable exceptions, including Russia.